13 September 2018

 A retail or leisure environment which shows design and fit out that is sensitive to the history of the building or area

-Any product for use in an interior environment.
+Any product for use in an interior environment that is new to the market, showing innovation.
 Products installed in qualifying period are eligible.

 Small project - under £175,000

-Any project, in its entirety or as part of a larger project, that is completed under £175k, in a retail or leisure environment.
+Any project, in its entirety or as part of a larger project, that is completed under £175k, in a commercial environment and includes Landlord works

 Young Designer of the Year

-The aim of this Award is to discover the design industry stars of the future.
-It is open to those who have been in the design industry for up to three years, regardless of age.
+This is open to those who have been in the design industry for up to ten years, regardless of age.
 Entrants can be in a consultancy, in-house or freelance, but must be working as a professional designer.
 Entrants can be working in any design discipline.

 A student who is currently attending a college or university with a recognised Interior Design Faculty.
 The model, created by the student will be on display at the Awards event.For Future Designer and Student Model entries - please note that neither Kaye Newman -Head of Interiors London Metropolitan University or Sarah Bax - Course Leader of Interior Design Southampton University will be involved with judging these categories

-This award honours colleagues who have significantly contributed to the interiors sector whatever their age.
-The Outstanding Contribution Award shall be a means of recognizing exceptional scholarly merit.
+This award honours a colleague who has significantly contributed to the interiors sector whatever their age, who has added to the betterment of the progress and development throughout their career, long or short.
 The contribution should extend beyond the specialisation(s) in which the candidate has primarily worked and their scope should be widely recognized within the Interiors community.
 The award provides recognition of outstanding contributions, with a well-established record of contributions throughout his or her career.

 5pm on Friday 29th June 2018